zjromani/fantasy-football/README.md

 - `OPENAI_API_KEY` for AI-powered recommendations (get from https://platform.openai.com/api-keys)
 - `AI_AUTOPILOT=false` set to `true` to auto-execute high-confidence recommendations

+**Note on Projections**: The app includes a projections module (`app/projections.py`) that you can plug your own source into.
+Free projection APIs are hard to find - most require paid subscriptions.
+The AI works great without projections by using real-time news, Yahoo player stats, and matchup data instead.

 ## Ngrok for Yahoo OAuth

 Yahoo requires an HTTPS, publicly reachable Redirect URI.
 The app runs locally on `http://localhost:8000`, which Yahoo won’t accept.
 Ngrok exposes your local port with a public HTTPS URL.